 Following that, the terrain must be selected as well as the objects of interest that will be snapped.

-Then, the anchor point must be specified, so as Plex-Earth to know which point it will use (bottom, top, origin), for placing the model on the surface.
-Specify and then click "Enter".
+Then, the anchor point must be specified, so that Plex-Earth knows which point it will use (bottom, top, origin), for placing the model on the surface.
+Specify and then click Enter.

 And here it is!
 In this case, we can visualize our Wind Turbines in their environment and investigate the area of installation.

 The level of visualization can further be improved in CAD, by converting the imagery and terrain, into 3D imagery.
-For more details, you can follow the steps described here.
+Click here for more details on how to drape imagery onto terrain surface.

 Tip: Export to Google Earth